JStumpp/awesome-android/readme.md

 - [node-android](https://github.com/InstantWebP2P/node-android) - Run Node.js on Android.
 - [HappyDns](https://github.com/qiniu/happy-dns-android) - A Dns library, user can use custom dns server, dnspod httpdns.
 Only support A record.
 - [RESTMock](https://github.com/andrzejchm/RESTMock) - HTTP Web server for mocking API responses in Android Instrumentation tests.
+- [AndroidNetworking](https://github.com/amitshekhariitbhu/AndroidNetworking) - Android Networking is a powerful library for doing any type of networking in Android applications.

 ### Notifications
 - [android-remote-notifications](https://github.com/kaiwinter/android-remote-notifications) - Pulls notifications from a remote JSON file and shows them in your app.